 Social Studies: Local, State and National (LSN) Government is a high school course required for graduation.
 Financial Literacy topics included in LSN Government are aligned to the Maryland Social Studies Standard 4.0 Economics.
 In this standard, "Students shall inquire about decisions made by individuals and groups using economic reasoning in order to understand the historical development and current status of economic principles, institutions, and processes needed to be effective citizens, consumers, and workers participating in local communities, the nation, and the world."
-Honors Economics, Advanced Placement (AP) Macroeconomics, and AP Microeconomics are offered as electives at some high schools.
+In addition to the social studies standards, within the WCPS Essential Curriculum the following standards are embedded: